All the best Black Friday phone deals

 The 2018 iPhone XR includes most of the same features as the more expensive iPhone X and XS, including an excellent big screen in a comfortable body, fast performance, Face ID and wireless charging, and a great camera.
 Again, it's not a Black Friday deal, but it is an extra $100 off, making it a great less expensive iPhone option that still gets you a lot of great features.
 Read our iPhone XR review.

 The Galaxy Note 20, released in August, has several of the same premium features as the pricier Galaxy Note 20 Ultra, including a strong battery life.
-While it can't quite keep up in terms of screen technology, camera specs, build material and RAM, it's a solid option -- especially for the $250 price tag.
+While it can't quite keep up in terms of screen technology, camera specs, build material and RAM, it's a solid option -- especially for $200 off.
 You can find the 128GB version of the Note 20 in mystic bronze, mystic green and mystic gray at Samsung.
 Read our Galaxy Note 20 Ultra review.

 Samsung's Galaxy A71 5G phone first went on sale this summer, with a 6.7-inch FHD Plus Super AMOLED Plus Infinity-O display, quad-camera array with a 64-megapixel main lens, and 25-watt fast charging.
 It has 128GB of internal storage, 6GB of RAM, 4,500-mAh batteries and onscreen optical fingerprint sensors.
 It also comes with microSD slots, letting you add up to 1TB of additional storage.
 It's one of the least expensive 5G phones on the market in the US, especially with this discount.